BeMoreHumanOrg/bemorehuman/README.md

       ~/src/bemorehuman/bemorehuman -s 10 -t 20      # takes about 4 minutes to complete

-- If you're on Linux and bemorehuman complains about not finding libraries, you might need to run "sudo ldconfig" to enable the new libraries you just built to be visible to bemorehuman.
+- NOTE: If you're on Linux and bemorehuman complains about not finding libraries, you might need to run "sudo ldconfig" to enable the new libraries you just built to be visible to bemorehuman.

 - There are more ways to run the bemorehuman script (and its components) depending on your situation.
 See the